richardlford/build-path-prefix-map-spec/build-path-prefix-map-spec.in.rst

 under.
 Each mapping has the reproducible *target* path prefix on the left, and the unreproducible *source* path prefix on the right.

-Producers who build *general software* that uses this variable, MUST NOT expect any special contracts on the output emitted by *general consumers* based on this variable ― only that their output be reproducible when the build path changes and the value of this variable is changed to match the new paths.
+Producers such as top-level distribution package builders, that expect *arbitrary consumers* to read this variable, MUST NOT expect any additional constraints or special contracts on the output emitted by these consumers ― only that their output be reproducible when the build path changes and the value of this variable is changed to match the new paths.

-On the other hand, if you know you will only support a limited set of consumers, you may expect that they apply these mappings in specific ways.
+On the other hand, producers that only support a limited set of consumers, may expect that these consumers apply these mappings in particular ways.

 See also the requirements for consumers in the next part for guidance.